MArhamAA1422/b6-learning/react/design-pattern.md

 Inputs whose value is driven by state are controlled `value={state} + onChange`.
 If **refs** are used to read values on submit, they're uncontrolled.

 #### Facade / Adapter-like wrappers around UI libraries
-Small wrapper components that adapt an external library component to your app’s props or styling system (common in shadcn or AntD wrappers).
+Small wrapper components that adapt an external library component to your app’s props or styling system (common in shadCN or AntD wrappers).

+## shadCN ui/select
+This file defines a custom, styled Select component system — built on top of **Radix UI** (a low-level, accessible headless component library).

+Radix UI gives unstyled building blocks: `SelectPrimitive.Root`, shadCN adds other stuffs (such as styling).

+This file uses a **Compound Component Pattern** combined with a **Wrapper** (Adapter / Facade) Pattern.